 - Open the probiotic capsules and add the powder to the bowl.

 - The cashew cream should be smooth but thick.
 If needed, add 1 tablespoon of water at a time until smooth.
-Do not add too much water, you want to use as least as possible.
+Do not add too much water, you want to use at least as possible.

-- Transfer the cashew cream to a clean bowl, cover with plastic film and let sit at room temperature for one day, this step is important to let the cheese ferment.
+- Transfer the cashew cream to a clean bowl, cover with plastic film to touch, and let sit at room temperature for one day, this step is important to let the cheese ferment.

 - The following day, place the bowl in the refrigerator for about 4 hours.
 The cashew cream will firm up a bit and become easier to work with.

 - After that, line a clean baking sheet or flat plate with parchment paper.
 Place 3 small springform pans (I used 4-inches pans) on the baking sheet.

 - Cut strips of parchment paper and lay them in the springform pans.
 You want to cover the sides of the springform pans, you can also use plastic film if you prefer.
 The goal is to prevent the cheese to touch the metal.
 Fill each pan with the mixture and press it down using plastic film so it doesn't stick to your hands.

 - Cover each cheese with a bowl or plastic box.
 This is essential to prevent the cheeses from drying.
 Let sit in a room at a temperature of about 52-56 degrees Fahrenheit (11-13°C).
 You can also age them in a refrigerator, it might just take a little longer for the mold to grow.
-You will age the cheeses at this temperature for the next two weeks.
+You will age the cheeses, covered, at this temperature for the next two weeks.
 Do not store them at a temperature higher than 56°F (13°C).

 - Continue to flip the cheeses everyday, always use clean hands or work with a plastic film to be sure you are not touching the cheese.